HackBeanpot/Projects/README.md

 HackBeanpot Projects
 --------------------

 A listing of projects made at HackBeanpot.
+You can look at it at [hackbeanpot/projects](https://hackbeanpot.github.io/Projects).

 ### Where do I edit my project list?